This is a pretty long walk, varying in surroundings and going via a few overgrown/challenging sections, as expected along South Leeds route.

 Turn up Cherry Tree Walk and follow up toward the Church (St Michaels).
 I stopped for lunch in the peaceful grounds here, but if you aren't stopping, follow the path along the right of the church grounds.

 At the far end of the graveyard, you will enter a field and immediately turn left, following a path which bears around to the right.
-Follow this path to the edge of the field, crossing a track named New Lane and through a gate into the opposite field.
+Follow this path to the edge of the field, to a track named New Lane.

 Follow this footpath as it runs alongside the railway and under the M62.
 This is the most industrial part of the route and may not be the most beautiful!

-Around 500m after passing under the motorway, there is a road that bears north, running uphill to Thorpe Lane.
-Follow this road and cross Thorpe Lane as soon as possible.
-Turn left, passing Thorpe Garth and the route will then leave on the public footpath (marked as a route to Stank Hall Farm) on your right.
+Cross Thorpe Lane as soon as possible turning left, to pass Thorpe Garth and the route will then leave on the public footpath (marked as a route to Stank Hall Farm) on your right.

 This is one of the surprising routes in South Leeds which I've mentioned on other walks.
 It's a route which runs quite close to the estates in Middleton, but as you are lower down the hill, the houses are not often noticeable.